philipov/magedark/spell/spheres.md

 - Contents
   - Introduction.
-  - Rule for how to cherry-pick a spell from a school.
+  - Rule for how to cherry-pick a spell from a sphere.

 - Types of Spheres
   -  Hard A